git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 ### Browser Mode

-You can use the browser to add devices, switch presets and select sounds for the drum machine.
+You can use the browser to add devices, switch presets, insert clips and select sounds for the drum machine.

 You can activate the browser in different ways, depending on the use-case:

 * **Browser**: Activates the browser mode to exchange the currently selected device or select a different preset for the device.
 * **Shift+Browser**: Activates the browser mode to insert a device *before* the currently selected one.
 * **Alt+Browser**: Activates the browser mode to insert a device *after* the currently selected one.
 * **Browser+Pad**: If the drum sequencer is active and the Bitwig drum machine is loaded in the selected track you can exchange the sound of one of the drum machine pads by keeping the browser button pressed and pressing any of the grid pads.
 The sound of the row which contains the pressed pad will be exchanged.
+If the session mode is active the browser is opened to select a clip to insert into the session slot.

 The browser is used in the same way no matter how you opened it: